chaouite/UserDataManager/README.md

 ---
 ## Data
-The data in the application is not stored anywhere nor retrieved from any base.
+The users in the application aren't stored anywhere nor retrieved from any base _(No request sent)_.
 The data shown at the first reload of the application is simply a mocked data saved in the application as JSON file.

 This [`website`](https://www.mockaroo.com/) is used to mock the data.

 ---
 ## PS
-This code works 100%, but it's still under development. `I welcome any refactoring or suggestions :smile:`
+This code works 100%, but it's still under improvement. `I welcome any refactoring or suggestions :smile:`